Kevin Cramer: Donald Trump

-Cramer was "one of a handful of early Trump endorsers" among U.S. House Republicans.
+Cramer has been closely allied with Donald Trump since Trump announced his candidacy for president in 2015, and was "one of a handful of early Trump endorsers" among U.S. House Republicans.

 Cramer supported Trump's 2017 executive order banning entry to the U.S. by citizens of seven Muslim-majority countries, saying, "I think what Donald Trump is doing is he's pulling America's head out of the sand and facing the reality that we have not been kept very safe by current immigration and refugee policies."
 He has been described as one of Trump's allies in Congress and pledged to be with Trump "100 percent of the time".

-In February 2017, during Trump's first address to a joint session of Congress, House Minority Leader Nancy Pelosi and a number of other female Democratic members of Congress wore white in protest of Trump.
-Cramer mocked the protest, saying Pelosi dressed "poorly" and remarking, "It is a syndrome.
+In February 2017, during Trump's first address to a joint session of Congress, House Minority Leader Nancy Pelosi and a number of other female Democratic members of Congress wore white, a color honoring suffragettes.
+Cramer mocked them, saying Pelosi dressed "poorly" and remarking, "It is a syndrome.
 There is no question, there is a disease associated with the notion that a bunch of women would wear bad-looking white pantsuits in solidarity with Hillary Clinton to celebrate her loss.
 You cannot get that weird."

 In June 2020, Cramer blocked bipartisan legislation to sanction China over its actions to undermine Hong Kong's independence—legislation he had co-sponsored—because the Trump administration requested that he do so.

 On May 28, 2021, Cramer voted against creating an independent commission to investigate the 2021 United States Capitol attack.

 Environment and energy

 Cramer rejects the scientific consensus on climate change.
 He has said that he would support a small carbon tax if the revenue went to research and development on clean fuel.
 Reuters has described Cramer as "one of America's most ardent drilling advocates."
 He supports an increase in oil and gas drilling on public lands and cutting taxes for energy producers, and opposes what he characterizes as overreach by the United States Environmental Protection Agency.
 In May 2016 Trump asked Cramer to draft his campaign's energy policy.
 Cramer wrote Trump's energy plan, which heavily promoted fossil fuels, weakened environmental regulation, and vowed to withdraw the U.S. from the Paris Agreement and repeal U.S. regulations of carbon emissions.
+In June 2023, Cramer was the lead Republican sponsor of the PROVE IT Act, which would direct the United States Department of Energy to collect data on the greenhouse gas intensity of certain goods made in the United States and other countries, data that could enable trade policy addressing international disparities in environmental standards.
+He was joined by lead Democratic sponsor Chris Coons.